Jabdekhoda/Rail_to_Rail_Comparator/README.md

 This design utilizes a low-power dynamic comparator and its complementary to form a rail-to-rail comparator.
 This structure keeps the latency low for the common mode variation from 0 to VDD.
 The repository includes test benches for comparing the noise, offset, and latency of this rail-to-rail comparator with its conventional non-rail-to-rail counterparts.
+## Acknowledgments

+We would like to acknowledge Intel's patent for utilizing a similar idea in their Starong Arm Latch design.
+Their patent number is US20220302943A1.

 ## License